cspwcspw/CloudCameraGK7102/README.md

 using __iSpy__.

-And, thankfully, we've never allowed the camera to connect to the Cloud.
+And - whew! - we've never allowed the camera to connect to the Cloud.

 ## A little monitoring